John Mellencamp was born on October 7, 1951.

-I’ve been running my feature on the Greatest Of All Tunes for a year now, and I’m having lots of fun figuring out what songs to write about and hearing the cool cover versions.
+I’ve been running my feature on the Greatest Of All Tunes for a couple weeks now, and I’m having lots of fun figuring out what songs to write about and hearing the cool cover versions.
 I hope you guys are liking it, too.

 He started as Johnny Cougar, a young upstart who covered some old 1950s classics and tried to add a bit of an Americana twinge to them, and then started racking up hits.
 Once he was established, he added his real last name to his stage name, becoming John Cougar Mellencamp for his groundbreaking “Uh-Huh” album that, in my opinion, laid the groundwork for what we now call Americana.
 And ultimately, he dropped “Cougar” altogether, and started making even more honest music.